02 Aug Effective Road Safety Campaign using the Shame Appeal

 Additionally, whilst the campaign is titled Speeding.
-No-one thinks big of you, which is the strapline and presumably Clemenger’s brief, there is little by way of explicit references to speeding.
-The portrayals more accurately depict anti-social driving behaviour – such as skidding, burn-outs.
+No one thinks big of you, which is the strapline and presumably Clemenger’s brief, there is little by way of explicit references to speeding.
+The portrayals more accurately depict anti-social driving behaviour – such as skidding, and burn-outs.
 Possibly, this confuses the message a little.
 This minor flaw provides an opportunity for male viewers uncomfortable with the cognitive dissonance to discredit the campaign based on this rational justification.
-Omission of the word ‘speeding’ might have been more useful.
-This has also been a criticism of many online viewers.
+Omitting the word ‘speeding’ might have been more useful.

 Whilst the campaign might not entirely debunk the set of cognitive beliefs that contribute to the perceived glory of anti-social driving (this would be beyond the scope of any single campaign), it does interrupt the conative and affective elements by supplanting them with shame.
 They’re wiggling their pinkies.
 They think I’m a loser.

-The NTBOY campaign is an extremely clever, original way of viewing the problem of speeding / anti-social driving and has proven more successful in changing attitudes than any other in the recent history of NSW road safety campaigns.
+The No one Thinks Big Of You campaign is an extremely clever, original way of viewing the problem of speeding/anti-social driving and has proven more successful in changing attitudes than any other in the recent history of NSW road safety campaigns.

-For its brief, the campaign seeks to improve the driving of 17 – 25 year old males.
-Eighty-five percent of drivers involved in fatal speeding crashes are men (RTA, 2010).
+For its brief, the campaign seeks to improve the driving of 17 to 25-year-old males.
+Eighty-five per cent of drivers involved in fatal speeding crashes are men (RTA, 2010).
 P-platers, who typically fall into this age category, comprise 41 per cent of speeding infringements over 45 km per hour.